natalia-fpintos/kubernetes-notes/kubernetes-notes-2.md

-# Kubernetes 101

-## Part 2: Introduction to Containers
+# Part 2: Introduction to Containers

 The differences in the environments used to run an application has always been a problem:
 - Development environments